ConstructConnect Home | CONTACT | SALES: 1-800-364-2059

 Before drawing any takeoff, you must set and verify Scale, see Related Articles.
 Even though, like Counts, Attachments have "set" Dimensions, defined in the Takeoff Item's Properties they are attaching to Linear or Area objects that are depending on Page Scale to calculate Results accuracy, so get in the habit of always setting and verifying Scale before drawing any takeoff.

-previous article arrow Drawing Count Takeoff Drawing Linear Attachments next article arrow
+click here to view the previous article Drawing Count Takeoff Drawing Linear Attachments click here to view the next article

 The information in this site is protected by copyright by ConstructConnect.
 You may not reproduce, adapt, or publish any content from this site in whole or in part for any purpose, without the express written consent of ConstructConnect, Inc.